Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: Numerical Experiments

-When discretizing \eqref{eq:loss_canuto} and the corresponding metric with FEINNs, applying the discrete Riesz operator $\calR_{\rmV_h}^{-1}$ corresponds to solving a Poisson problem with FEM.
+When discretizing \eqref{eq:loss_canuto} with FEINNs, applying the discrete Riesz operator $\calR_{\rmV_h}^{-1}$ corresponds to solving a Poisson problem with FEM.
 To reduce computational cost, one could instead use a spectrally equivalent approximation, such as a few cycles of a geometric multigrid preconditioner, as done in \cite{badia_finite_2024}.
 However, for simplicity, we solve the Poisson problem directly using FEM, computing a Cholesky factorization of the Laplacian matrix once.